Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     RecognizedFormCollection forms = operationResponse.Value;
     ```

 15. Close Visual Studio.
-You don't have to worry about the changes you have implemented.
+The recent changes are not required.
 A fully functional version of the Function App is already deployed to your Lab environment and will be soon ready to be tested.

 ### Task 4: Connecting CosmosDB and Forms Recognizer to Azure Functions